Lesson 1 of 8

 - Scrapers and automations that connect to external APIs

 If you can describe what you want in plain English, you can build it.
+See the Projects section for real examples built this way.

 - Read and write files on your computer